-Geert Hofstede also sees culture as "the collective programming of the mind which distinguishes the members of one group or category of people from another."
+Culture is he collective programming of the mind which distinguishes the members of one group or category of people from another. - Geert Hofstede

 1. Different Culture Models